skydive-project/skydive-golang-operator/README.md

 oc get routes
   ```

-2a. post the url into your web-browser
+2a. post the url into your web-browser (make sure you have got an access to the cluster and are not blocked by it's firewall)

 1b.
 If routes option doesn't work, run the following command
   ```sh